abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 Here, we use a 4x4x4 $\Gamma$-centered $\kk$-mesh and 110 bands.
 Note the use of [[getden_filepath]] to read the DEN.nc file instead of [[getden]] or [[irdden]].

+!!! important

+    This calculation is relatively fast.
+    If you want to use more processors, remember to set [[autoparal]] to 1 in the input file.
+    Note, however, that [[autoparal]] is only available in the GS part.

 At this point, it is worth commenting about the use of [[nbdbuf]].
 As mentioned in the documentation, **the highest energy states require more iterations to converge**.
 To avoid wasting precious computing time, we use a buffer that is ~10% of [[nband]].
 This trick significantly reduces the wall-time as the NSCF calculation completes only when the first [[nband]] - [[nbdbuf]] states are converged within [[tolwfr]].
 Obviously, one should not use the last [[nbdbuf]] states in the subsequent EPH calculation.

+Another point worth mentioning here is that the $\kk$-mesh used in this step, **strictly defines** the electronic wavevectorss $\kk$ that can be probed when computing the corrections to the QP energies, both in the $GW$ part and in the $GWPT$ code.
+In other words, if your CBM (VBM) is located at $\kk_0$, the $\kk-mesh$ **must contain** $\kk_0$ as the present implementation is not yet able to exploit interpolation techniques such as Wannieration to densify the $\kk$-mesh.
+Before embarking on expensive GWPT, please make sure to undestand very-well the position of the KS band edges by computing the KS band-structure on an high-symmetry $\kk$-path.
+In the case of MgO, the scenario is optimal as we are dealing with a direct-gap semiconductor with $\kk_0 = \Gamma$.
+ZPR computations for the **fundamental band-gap** in indirect band-gap semiconductors such as diamond are significantly more challenging as it is not always possible to find a $\kk$ mesh that can capture the position of both the CBM and the VBM at the same time.

 [HDIAGO_README]